HyVoid/About-me/README.md

 > *"What information is missing?"*
 > *"What process keeps breaking?"*

-Then I build the simplest tool that helps solve that problem.
+Then I design the simplest decision system that resolves that problem.

 ---